PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 dynamic-target binary anchor both during the main scan and during the required post-scan revisit; the revisit is a named phase rather than duplicated rewrite logic in a second exporter loop.
+Permuted Conv input assignment is the 45th shared decoder.
+It returns the indentation, destination, Conv block, and unpermuted input as one tuple, so lookahead rules do not compile or interpret separate copies of the same generated-statement regex.
 The context collector likewise uses the shared complete Softmax and constant Pad assignment decoders for shape and CF/NHWC evidence, instead of compiling narrower duplicate statement regexes.